Wednesday, 25 October 2017

 I think around 1925, they started to build Gurudwara because few of our villagers enrolled into newly created Sikh political party Shiromani Akali Dal.

 As per my father, when they started to build the Gurudwara, there were lot of large old trees in the lot ( possible tahli tree ).
 They decided to remove them and used the wood for windows and doors.
 They found gold coins and or money when they were digging the trees so their budget got bigger and they made one of the top building in the area and similar Gurudwara was built in native village Leel, Ludhiana in 1937.
-My grand was chosen to go back and build Gurudwara in Leel, Ludhiana.
+My grand father was chosen to go back and build Gurudwara in Leel, Ludhiana.

 My grand father and his brother Ratan Singh Dhillon were the ones who performed religious ceremony in the morning and evening before going to work in the farm.
 Later they brought specialist Bhai ji from Nankana Sahib given by SGPC.
 But they were still performing kirtan till 1947.

 My grand father brought Guru Granth Sahib in 1947 with him and kept in village Leel, Ludhiana.
 They moved to Hambran in 1951 ( replacement land chak 68 was given to us ) and brought Guru Garath Sahib was brought to Hambran.
 I seen and read from this saroop, which was in good condition till late 1980s.
 My grand father made a small Gurudwara only for our family in our home, which still exist and my grand father’s name and passed away date ( March 06,1970 ) is written on the front later during renovation.
 My grand father was so attached to this that he passed away after reading morning prayer and put his head on Guru Garanth Sahib while taking his last breath.
 Whole village came to see this.
-He was so highly regarded as a religious person in Chak 68 that even today families from that village and their children(they all moved to different villages) are very happy to meet us.
+He was so highly regarded as a religious person in Chak 68 that even today families from that village and their children (they all moved to different villages) are very happy to meet us.

 It happened with me, when I moved to Canada in 1994.
 I went to my friend’s house in Surrey, BC.
 A lady was living in his basement.
 His parents were from Chak 68 and she was born in India.
 She touched my feet ( I was not aware why she was doing).
 I asked her, why she did this as you are 20 years older than me.
 I should touch your feet instead.
 She told me that she touched my feet because I am grand son of Baba Badan Singh.
-It made me emotional ( i am writing this with tears in my eyes ).
+It made me emotional ( I am writing this with tears in my eyes ).

 All the other families moved to villages of Malwa.
 They moved to different places because not enough land was available in one village.
 As per my info, they moved to near by Halwara, Talwandi Rai, Kasba and city Jagroan.
 Few families sold their allotted land and came back to native Leel.
 I want to meet all these families one day.